pwwang/biopipen/docs/processes.md

     - **args**
         - `seed`: The seed for sampling the training set.
         - `tfrac`: The fraction of samples used for training.

+!!! hint "pColoc"

+    - **description**
+        Bayes Factor colocalisation analyses using R `coloc` package.
+        `coloc` package can accept multiple formats of input.
+Here we adopt the one using pvalues.
+        `coloc.abf(dataset1=list(pvalues=p1,N=nrow(X1),type="quant"), dataset2=list(pvalues=p2,N=nrow(X2),type="quant"), MAF=maf)`

+    - **input**
+        - `infile:file`: The input file including the MAF, pvalues of 1st and 2nd phenotypes
+        	- The first 6 columns are in BED6 format.
+        	- 7th : MAF
+        	- 8th : Pvalues for the 1st phenotype
+        	- 9th : Pvalues for the 2nd phenotype
+        	- This file could have a header with the names for phenotypes
+        	- Snps have to be on the same chromosome, and sorted by positions.

+    - **output**
+        - `outfile:file`: The output file including:
+        	- # snps, PP.H0.abf, PP.H1.abf, PP.H2.abf, PP.H3.abf and PP.H4.abf
+        - `outdir:dir`  : The output directory containing the output file and plots.

+    - **args**
+        - `plot`: Do manhattan plot?
+Default: `True`
 ## bed

 !!! hint "pBedSort"